-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Purepoint Uranium Group Inc. as at December 31, 2015 and 2014 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Purepoint Uranium Group Inc. as at December 31, 2016 and 2015, and its financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.